zandero/utils/README.md

 ```

 ## Assert
-Assertion utilities to check input parameters and throw IllegalArgumentException in case arguments are invalid
+Assertion utilities to check input parameters and throw IllegalArgumentException in case arguments are invalid.

 ### true / false test
 ```java